inko-lang/website/source/manual/virtual-machine/scheduling.html.md

 A process can be suspended due to a variety of reasons, such as a process consuming all reductions, or receiving a message when there aren't any.

-A separate thread called the "suspension worker" will periodically check if any suspended processes need to be resumed again, moving them back into the right process pool when necessary.
+A separate thread called the "timeout worker" will periodically check if any suspended processes need to be resumed again, moving them back into the right process pool when necessary.